Friday, March 20, 2026

 The homeowners loved the property, its location and surrounding landscape, but the structure was dated and dark and had to be reworked to fit their indoor/outdoor lifestyle.
 Awkward rooflines, the first thing you see from the driveway, give a haphazard first impression that feels more “back of house” than “front of house”.

-Existing house with mismatched roof lines and small bedroom windows facing the view.
-Photo: Michael Alper
+Existing house with mismatched roof lines and small windows facing the view from bedrooms.
+Photo by Michael Alper.

 New enlarged windows now capture the view from the main living space and re-framed roof lines create visual harmony.
-Photo: Aaron Thompson
+Photo by Aaron Thompson

 The orientation of the house on the site seemed backward, with the front door hidden in the rear and the overall living experience cut off from the spectacular setting.

-Arrival to the existing house – where’s the front door?
-Photo: Michael Alper
+Arrival to existing house – where’s the front door?
+Photo by Michael Alper

 Existing windows were small, low-ceilinged rooms were cramped and dark, and a staircase cut the main living areas in two.
 The master bedroom was the sole space awarded views and light.

-This was the existing front door and blank landscaping at the entry, all located on the back of the house, hemmed in by encroaching woods.
-The living areas faced the back, not the views.
-Photo: Michael Alper
+This is the existing front door and blank landscaping at the entry, all located on the back of the house, hemmed in by encroaching woods.
+The living areas face the back, not the views.
+Photo by Michael Alper

 Opening up the views with more windows, screen porch, and exposed stone outcroppings.
 Trees have been limbed and thinned to enhance long range views and passive solar.
-Photo: Aaron Thompson
+Photo by Aaron Thompson

 This project was also an opportunity to address under-performing insulation, failed windows and an outmoded heating system.
 The renovation yielded an energy-efficient, tight house that exceeded current building codes for environmental standards.